 As stated above, you will benefit most from the Mentor Programme if you participate consistently throughout the year.
 However, if you fail the course, perhaps due to unforeseen personal circumstances such as illness or otherwise, you can take a resit at the end of the year.
-The resit for this course consists of a letter in which you are to reflect on your academic development and look ahead to the future.
 Details of the resit assignment will be announced by the end of the year.